-Whether you want a few extra dollars to help get you to an important Jewish conference or you want to bring Passover to your host country, we are here to help with grants toward a Jewish experience abroad ranging from $10-$250.
-KAHAL is proud to have given almost $30,000 in experiential grants since 2014.
+Whether you want a few extra dollars to help attend an important Jewish event or you want to bring Passover to your host country, we are here to help with grants toward a Jewish experience abroad ranging from $10-$250.
+KAHAL is proud to give out more than $30,000 in experiential grants each year.
 KAHAL’s program grants are sponsored by members of the Jewish community, including UJA: The Jewish Federation of New York.
 The Jewish community is committed to making your experience abroad the best it can be, and we trust you’ll do the same for future students someday, too.

-- AirBnB Promotion: Connect with KAHAL in a new city for a Shabbat opportunity: get a free AirBnB for a night
+- Accommodation: Connect with KAHAL in a new city for a Shabbat opportunity and have your local accommodation paid for

-- Apply for subsidies to attend educational conferences and Jewish heritage trips including March of the Living UK
+- Apply for subsidies to go on Jewish walking tours, attend educational conferences, and experience Jewish heritage trips

 Click on the button above to apply for a grant to make your own Jewish home abroad.